 - Ensure that the shortcut you're using isn't a dead link.
 Try running the executable directly:

 - Altaro Offsite Server: C:\Program Files\Altaro\Altaro Backup\ManagementTools\Altaro.OffsiteServer.ManagementConsole.exe

-- If you are running Windows Server 2019 and you have been logged on to the machine for more than seven days, the %TEMP% location is cleaned automatically, which can cause this issue.
+- If you are running Windows Server 2019 (or newer) and you have been logged on to the machine for more than seven days, the %TEMP% location is cleaned automatically, which can cause this issue.
 More information on this here.
 A log out and log in from the machine will resolve the issue.

 - If opening the executable directly still presents the same screen, ensure that you have ample free space on the C: (or where Altaro is installed)

 Lastly, check whether the Windows tmp location is accessible.
 You can open 'Run' and type in %tmp%.
 If that presents an error, it's also what causing Altaro inability to run - once that is resolved attempt to run Altaro again.